 Students are enrolled full time for an academic year of ten months and the entire tuition is payable in ten equal installments, for the period August 16 to June 15.
 Parents are not exempt from their tuition obligations as a result of the student’s absenteeism from school due to sickness, truancy, suspension, extended class trips, other travel, or due to school closures for Christmas and Easter vacations, or for any other reason.

-Tuition can be paid in cash, check, or credit card.
-For credit card payments, information must be provided to the school treasurer’s office.
+Tuition can be paid in cash, check, automatic withdrawal, or credit card.
+For credit card payments, information must be provided to the school treasurer’s office (will incur a 2% charge for each transaction).
 A service charge of $25 will be assessed for checks returned for “not sufficient funds” or for credit card charges declined.

 Tuition installments are due on the 16th of every month beginning the month of August.
 For late payments the following apply: